JR Shikoku 8000 series: History

 The prototype set, S1, was delivered in May 1992, and entered revenue service on 19 September 1992.

 On 8 August 1992, set 8001 achieved a speed of 160 km/h in a special test run.

 The subsequent fleet of full-production sets entered service from 18 March 1993.

 The entire fleet underwent life-extension refurbishment between 2004 and 2006.

+Beginning in 2023, the fleet underwent another programme of refurbishment.
+The sets will receive a new livery based on that of the newer 8600 series, as well as wheelchair spaces, power outlets, reupholstered seats, updated traction equipment, and Western-style toilets.
+In addition, smoking compartments were removed.
+Treated "S" sets entered revenue service from 23 December 2023, and treated "L" sets entered service from 2 August 2024.
+The entire fleet is planned to be refurbished by 2027 at a pace of two to three sets per year.